HOW TO MAKE VIETNAMESE CHICKEN PHO | PHỞ GÀ

 I make it a goal to make sure my broth is sweet.
 My secret ingredient?
 Fruits.
 Sweet fruits, to be exact.
 Sweet fruits that won’t turn to mush when cooked.
-I also don’t add too much seasoning to the broth.
-It’s perfectly okay—and actually, recommened—that the broth doesn’t taste “just right” for your taste buds.
+I usually have apples and Asian pears in my fridge, so those all go into the pot.
+You don’t need to I also don’t add too much seasoning to the broth.
+It’s perfectly okay—and actually, recommended—that the broth doesn’t taste “just right” for your taste buds.
 It’s okay that the broth is a bit plain.
 If you’re cooking for a group of people, everyone’s taste buds are going to differ.
 When it comes time to serve, that’s when each person’s individual seasoning preferences can be placed in their own separate bowl.

 If there is time between when the broth is finished cooking and serving, depending on the length of time, it’s alright to leave the broth on the stove at the lowest heat setting.
 This way, it’ll be faster to bring it to a soft boil before adding the broth to the noodles.

 Speaking of the noodles—I’ve recently come up with a much quicker and efficient way to prepare the rice noodles.
 For the last few decades, to soften them, I would rinse the noodles and bean sprouts in boiling water.
 I recently experienced a few different techniques and a ziplock bag and microwave was the winner!